csek06/appdynamics-server-all-in-one/README.md

   cd /config/appdynamics/EUM/eum-processor/
   ./bin/eum.sh start
   To stop you can run ./bin/eum.sh stop
+7. Navigate to http://SERVERIP:7001/eumaggregator/ping to validate the EUM server started.
+8. Download and place your license in /config/appdynamics/controller/controller/ Your license should update (within 5 minutes) and can be found at http://SERVERIP:8090/controller/#/location=LICENSE_MANAGEMENT_PEAK_USAGE&timeRange=last_1_hour.BEFORE_NOW.-1.-1.60

 # Changelog:
 2019-02-26 - Initial release - successfully downloads and installs Enterprise Console / Controller / Events Service / EUM Server (it will not upgrade and expects a clean slate in the config directory - known bugs around deleting downloaded files)

 2019-02-25 - Initial release - still not completely functional - only downloads binary for installation at this point.